NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-\textbf{EO Foundation Models.} Self-supervised learning has enabled large-scale vision foundation models (FMs) pretrained on vast, unlabeled satellite datasets using masked reconstruction, contrastive, or predictive tasks \citep{wang2022selfsupervisedlearningremotesensing, sun2022ringmo, wang2022advancing, Mai2022geoai, Wang23, hong2023spectralgpt, jakubik2023foundation, liu2024remoteclip}.
-These FMs produce versatile high-dimensional embeddings for EO downstream applications, such as flood segmentation, land-use mapping, and environmental monitoring.
-More recently, multimodal EO foundation models have begun fusing data modalities, such as SAR and optical imagery, to capture diverse geophysical characteristics and improve application performance \citep{li2022deeplearningmultimodalremote, croma, dofa, terramind, brown2025alphaearth}.
-However, with the exception of \citep{brown2025alphaearth}, the resulting latent representations often rival or exceed the original data size, creating data transfer and data processing bottlenecks. \citet{Gomes2024NeuralEC} addresses these challenges by integrating neural compression into FM bottlenecks.
-On image level, \citet{rolf2021mosaiks} utilizes fixed, random convolutional kernels to engineer features as basis for linear regression to predict user labels.
+\textbf{EO Foundation Models.} Self-supervised learning has enabled vision foundation models (FMs) pretrained on vast, unlabeled satellite datasets using masked reconstruction, contrastive, or predictive tasks \citep{wang2022selfsupervisedlearningremotesensing, sun2022ringmo, wang2022advancing, Mai2022geoai, Wang23, hong2023spectralgpt, jakubik2023foundation, liu2024remoteclip}.
+These FMs produce versatile embeddings for EO downstream applications, such as flood segmentation, land-use mapping, and environmental monitoring.
+More recently, multimodal EO foundation models have begun fusing data modalities, such as SAR and optical imagery, to capture diverse geophysical characteristics and improve application performance \citep{li2022deeplearningmultimodalremote, croma, dofa,Wang_2025_ICCV_CopernicusFM, terramind, brown2025alphaearth}.
+However, the resulting dense representations often rival the original data size, creating transfer and processing bottlenecks. \citet{Gomes2024NeuralEC} address this by integrating neural compression into FM bottlenecks.
+At the image level, \citet{rolf2021mosaiks} utilize fixed, random convolutional kernels to engineer features, while FM embeddings are often obtained from a CLS token or by averaging latent representations.

+\textbf{Implicit neural representations.} INRs have emerged as a compelling alternative for compactly encoding Earth observation data.
+INR-based approaches have been explored for global location embeddings from satellite imagery \citep{klemmer2025satclip}, hyperspectral compression using neural radiance fields \citep{zhang2024compressing_,rezasoltani2024hyperspectral_}, and remote sensing image compression via coordinate-based networks \citep{li2023remote_}.
+More generally, INRs have shown strong potential for image compression and continuous signal representation \citep{strumpler2022implicit,dupont2021coin,sitzmann2020implicit}.

+\textbf{EO benchmarks.} Current EO domain benchmarks, such as GEO-Bench \citep{lacoste2023geobenchfoundationmodelsearth} and PANGAEA \citep{marsocci2025pangaeaglobalinclusivebenchmark}, evaluate FMs by fine-tuning backbones or training large decoders on intermediate features.
+These approaches typically require model access and significant computational resources, with limited consideration given to factors such as embedding size and workflow efficiency.
+In contrast, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} evaluates fixed-size embeddings through task-agnostic linear probing without any need for access to model backbones.